golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-5-webapp.md

 ---
-description: >-
+title: Web Application Development on Golem Network Using Python and Flask
-  Simple web application consisting of an SQL database and a Python/Flask application server, utilizing the local HTTP proxy on the requestor's end.
+description: A tutorial showcasing how to develop and deploy a simple web application with an SQL database backend using Python, Flask, and the Golem Network's VPN and HTTP Proxy functionalities.
-title: Service API Simple Web application tutorial
 type: tutorial
 ---